jduar/AI_adversarial_search/README.md

-# IA-Segundo Trabalho

-# 4 em Linha

-## Versão do compilador:
+# Artificial Intelligence Second Assignment - Adversarial Search

+## Connect Four

+The goal of this assignment was to create a bot that was capable of playing the Connect Four game while implementing the minimax, alpha-beta pruning and Monte Carlo Tree Search algorithms.

+This was one of four assignments required by the Artificial Intelligence course in the Computer Science degree of the Faculty of Sciences of the University of Porto.

+Authors:
+* Ana Dias (github.com/Ana365Dias)
+* João Duarte (github.com/jsilduarte)
+* João Neves (github.com/jbfneves)

+Commit 07d18f1a5e57a33fd5b41644d35057f2a6272a04 contains the version of the code at the time of delivery.
+Further changes can, and will, eventually, be made to:
+* Clean up the code
+* Improve the MCTS algorithm which barely works as it's intended
+* Provide visualization of performance differences between the different methods

+## Compiler version:
 gcc (GCC) 8.2.1

-## Compilação e execução
+## Compiling and executing

 $ make

 $ ./main

-## Descrição dos ficheiros
+## File description

-* Ficheiros principais
+* Main files

-main.c - ficheiro principal
+main.c - main file

-4linha.h - estruturas e métodos do tabuleiro
+4linha.h - board structures and methods

-minmax.h - algoritmo minimax
+minmax.h - minimax

-alphabeta.h - algoritmo alpha-beta
+alphabeta.h - alpha-beta pruning

-monte_carlo.h - algoritmo monte-carlo
+monte_carlo.h - MCTS

+montecarlo.h - non functioning attempt to implement MCTS

 Makefile

-* Estruturas utilizadas
+* Structures

-mytree.h
+mytree.h - a basic tree implementation for this specific project